MLV- The ultimate noise barrier for Flooring or Walls- almost as good as lead! (Yes we have AcoustiLead!)

 Things to keep in mind: Be sure to cover the entire area, caulking gaps and seams to prevent air flow that will carry sound.
 Have someone help to cut panels and hand them up.
 This will make it much easier while working standing on a ladder inside the ceiling area..
 If the walls of the room do not extend up through the ceiling to the roof, consider adding higher walls to the “stub” walls so as to prevent flanking sound from passing through and over from the adjoining ceiling.

-We have another product that combines impact and airborne sound control in one membrane.
+We have yet another product that combines impact and airborne sound control in one composite membrane.

 Tips for new construction or renovation of floors: